top of page

 What Is Reduced Range of Motion?

-Individuals May Experience:
+Individuals May Experience

-• Difficulty bending, reaching, or twisting
+• Difficulty bending, reaching, twisting, squatting, or turning

 • Joint stiffness during movement